-7 steps to fix Avast SecureLine VPN connection problems
+How to fix Avast SecureLine VPN not working

-First, check that your internet connection is OK without the SecureLine VPN.
+First, check that your internet connection is working without the SecureLine VPN.
 So turn off the SecureLine VPN.
 Then open a few websites in your browser.

 If you do need to fix the general connection, check out the Internet Connections troubleshooter in Windows.
-That might fix the connection, or at least provide provide some resolutions for fixing it.
-Follow the guidelines below to open that troubleshooter.
+That might fix the connection, or at least provide some hints in that direction.
+Follow the guidelines below to open the troubleshooter.

 - Open Run with the Windows key + R keyboard shortcut.

 - Enter Control Panel and click OK to open the window.

 - Click Troubleshooting to open the Control Panel applet shown directly below.

 - Click View all to open the troubleshooter list below.

 - Right-click Internet Connections and select Run as administrator to open the troubleshooter’s window.

 - Click Advanced and select Apply repairs automatically if that option isn’t already selected.